google/android-emulator-container-scripts/README.md

 These demos are intended to be run on a linux OS.
 Your system must meet the following requirements:

-- A Python interpreter must be installed.
+- A Python interpreter must be installed (python3 with python3-venv to create virtual environments)
 - ADB must be available on the path.
 ADB comes as part of th Android SDK.
   Note that installing the command line tools is sufficient.
 - [Docker](https://docs.docker.com/v17.12/install/) must be installed.
 Make